Ministry of Culture and Enlightenment

 One of the departments, the Propaganda Department, was renamed Department for Popular Enlightenment in 1944.

 The best known directorate was the Norwegian Press Directorate.
 The Norwegian Broadcasting Corporation (NRK), the National Gallery of Norway, the Norwegian National Academy of Fine Arts and all other non-scientific museums were subordinate to the Pressedirektoratet.

 The department was modelled after the Reichskommissariats Hauptabteilung Volksaufklaerung und Propaganda ("Ministry for Popular Enlightenment and Propaganda"), trying to spread Nazi ideology in Norway.

-Documents from this department are archived by the National Archival Services of Norway.
+Documents from this department are archived by the National Archives of Norway.